 A little further along Fifth Avenue is St Thomas’s – striking both inside and out.
 This French Flamboyant Gothic masterpiece like St Patrick’s Cathedral is an official New York City Landmark.

 HAVE A COCKTAIL

 You could try another much-loved New York tradition: cocktails.
-Stay warm and cozy in a local bar or try Oliver Wilde Bar on West 27th between 5th and 6th Avenues.
-The outrageous interior design might be the drawcard but it’s the cocktails and delectable food that will keep you there.
+Stay warm and cozy in a local bar or try Oscar Wilde Bar on West 27th between 5th and 6th Avenues.
+The outrageous interior design might be the drawcard but it’s the cocktails and delectable food that will keep you there for another round.

-After marvelling at Grand Central Station’s spectacular main concourse, drink something delicious at any of the grand bars.
+After marvelling at Grand Central Station’s twinkling stars on the main concourse, drink something delicious at any of the grand bars.
 Under the stars at Michael Jordan’s seems just the place for a dry martini or you can go full Don Draper with an Old Fashioned.
-Toast the city that never sleeps and forget about how rainy it is outside.
+Toast the city that never sleeps and forget about the rain.

 Dylan Lauren opened her pioneering ‘Dylan’s Candy Bar‘ in 2001.
-A sweet blend of a little Willy Wonka, a good dose of high fashion (she is a Lauren after all) and giant lollipop tree, you might get a sugar high just from the sweet scents.
+Dylan’s is a sweet blend of 21st century Willy Wonka, a pinch of high fashion (she is a Lauren after all) and a giant lollipop tree.
+You might get a sugar high just from the sweet scents.

 This is not a quiet place.
 Between the eye-popping colours and kids who have just had too much sugar, this is noisy and fun.
-Embrace your inner nine-year-old and be dazzled.
+Embrace your inner nine-year-old and be over-awed.